 With one of the greatest art collections in the world, the Prado is always popular with travelers.
 I’ve returned to it numerous times.

-The Plaza Mayor is one of Madrid’s top places, both for me and countless other travelers.
+Both for me and countless other travelers, the Plaza Mayor is one of Madrid’s top places.
 With a statue of King Felipe III in its center, it’s a beautiful square that can hold 50,000 people.
-It is a great place to sit and have a drink or meal or just people-watch.
+Moreover, it’s a great place to sit and have a drink or meal or just people-watch.
 I’ve always found it at its best in the late afternoon as the cafés fill with patrons and the sun paints it with dramatic light.

 It was built in 1619 and lay outside the city walls, and was redesigned in the late 18th century.
 Over the years it has been used as a bullring, open-air theater, market, and a place for executions.
 Have a drink, watch the mimes and enjoy the atmosphere.